ohdamnitsnikki/wine/README.md

 8. Register Page: Allows new users to create an account on the site.
 9. Login Page: Provides a secure login interface for registered users to access their accounts.
 10. Logout Page: Allows users to safely log out and end their current session.
+11. Description Page: Gives user moe info about the product.

-These ten pages work together to provide a comprehensive and seamless e-commerce experience for the site's visitors.
+These eleven pages work together to provide a comprehensive and seamless e-commerce experience for the site's visitors.

 * All pages on the website have:
   * A responsive navigation menu that works on all screen sizes.
 It gives users the ability to search for products by character in the search bar or by category in the dropdown menus.
 There's a menu to register for the page, log in, log out, subscribe, and contact us.
 The options render depending on whether the user is logged in or not.
 Additionally, the logo of the page takes you back to the start page, and there is a bag icon that takes the user to their shopping bag with the selected products.